How Surgical Sutures Help in Closing Wounds

 Sutures are medical equipment used for closing a wound or an incision.
 It is a thread or strand of fine material used by the surgeons to close wounds during a surgery or by doctors for surface wounds.
 Sutures are primarily used to close any dead space, to support wounds till the healing increases and improve their tensile strength, minimizing any risks of bleeding or infection.
 By bringing the tissues closer, sutures give them a chance to fuse together over time, thereby closing the skin.

 Different kinds of sutures are introduced for different kinds of wounds.
 There are primarily two types of sutures available in today’s time – absorbable and non-absorbable.
 Absorbable sutures are made with processed collagen (animal products that are specially processed) and synthetic polymer materials such as polylctic acid (Vicryl), polyglyconate (Maxon), polyglyolic acid (Dexon) and polydioxanone (PDS), which can be broken down by the body.
 They are mostly used for wounds involving rapidly healing tissues.
+Another type of suture used for wounds is the mattress suture.

 If maintaining a long-term tissue wound closure is the doctor’s goal, then non-absorbable sutures will be preferred.
 Usually made with polypropylene and nylon, they strongly resist the body chemicals which cause absorbable sutures to break down.
 Non-absorbable sutures are used in the exteriors of the body, and usually need to be removed after a couple of days to weeks depending on the healing pace of the wound.
 Exceptions for non-external applications of non-absorbable sutures include using sutures in critical organs such as heart or the bladder.
 In such cases, the sutures are customized so that there is no chemical risk of degradation involved.